sameha/Kaggle---MNIST-Digit-Recognizer/readme.md

 The tutorial accuracy results are:

-- 40 training loops with an accuracy of 99.429% for a 113th position in the Kaggle competition
+- CNN 40 training loops with an accuracy of 99.429% for a 113th position in the Kaggle competition.
-- 20 training loops with an accuracy of 99.414% for a 114 position in the Kaggle competition
+- CNN 20 training loops with an accuracy of 99.414% for a 114 position in the Kaggle competition.
-- 10 training loops with an accuracy of 99.286% for a 148 position in the Kaggle competition
+- CNN 10 training loops with an accuracy of 99.286% for a 148 position in the Kaggle competition.
-- Random Forests using R got 95.84%
+- Random Forests using R with an accuracy of 95.84%.

 ## Competition Data: